docksal/docksal/docs/custom-commands.md

 fin drush updb $1
 ```

+Note that this is a Drupal-specific command.

-### 2. Make it executable
+### 2. Make the file executable

 ```
 chmod +x .docksal/commands/updb
 ```

 Now you can use it as if it was a regular fin command: `fin updb`.
 Passing parameters also works: `fin updb -y`.
-Command description will be visible in `fin help` and command full help will be available via `fin help updb`
+The command description will be visible in `fin help` and the full command help will be available via `fin help updb`.

 ## Available variables

-These variables provided by fin are available for use inside you custom command scripts:
+These variables, provided by fin, are available for use inside you custom command scripts:

 * `PROJECT_ROOT` - absolute path to the project folder.
 * `DOCROOT` - name of the docroot folder.
-* `VIRTUAL_HOST` - for example `projectname.docksal`.
+* `VIRTUAL_HOST` - the virtual host name for the project.
+For example, `projectname.docksal`.
-* `DOCKER_RUNNING` - (string) "true" or "false"
+* `DOCKER_RUNNING` - (string) "true" or "false".

-Example `init` command for a Drupal website using drush to automate the install:
+Here is an example `init` command for a Drupal website using drush to automate the install:

 ```bash
 #!/usr/bin/env bash